1.1 The Company means Emblum Pty Ltd trading as My Timber, ABN: 84921218958.

 9.11 Car park for delivery truck must be provided within five (5) metres of the property, as all the products will be unloaded by hand.
 Delivery trucks are not to be expected to drive on sand.

 9.12 When an on-site inspection is not done before installation commences the Company has the right to request a large view photo with high definition of the property.

-9.13 Installation duration may vary due to availability of product, structure of the area to be installed, accessibility, and other kinds of unforeseen condition.
+9.13 Installation duration may vary due to availability of product, structure of the area to be installed, accessibility, moisture levels in any levelling compound used, and other kinds of unforeseen condition.
 Extra time should be allowed beforehand to avoid any interruptions to the process of work.

 9.14 Due to the character of the work, some small chips or marks may occur on walls, skirting, and doors.
 The Company or agreed installer is not liable to repair any such damages.

 9.15 Silicones used for expansion joints will be a flat, level surface at the time of installation.
 As per Silicon Manufacturer’s specifications shrinkage or expansion may occur +/- 20%.
 This is not deemed to be a defect and can not be recalled.